ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

-While earlier approaches avoided the additional level of nesting by omitting the affordance quality names (i.e., `sdfProperty`, `sdfAction`, `sdfEvent`), including them explicitly avoids problems with namespace clashes and allows for a cleaner integration of meta data (via the `$context` keyword).
+While earlier approaches avoided the additional level of nesting by omitting the affordance quality names (i.e., `sdfProperty`, `sdfAction`, `sdfEvent`), including them explicitly avoids problems with namespace clashes.

 As in any instance message, information from the model is not repeated but referenced via a pointer into the model tree (`sdfInstanceOf`); the